-Goals sharpen my mind and keep my good habits in check.
+Goals keep my good habits in check.
 Without setting them I’d be inclined to spend all of my time simply earning (or attempting to earn) money.
 I’m a little late to publish these goals, but better late than never!

 1 – Read 52 books by the end of the year.
 This is my headline goal and is a lofty goal for me, but I have a fairly large stack of books in the house waiting to be read.
 I’ve made it through 4 so far and already into my fifth.